 When a minor patient asks you to “keep this between us,” abiding by your patient’s wishes is anything but simple.
 Generally, HIPAA offers no protection to minors and requires healthcare providers to release a minor patient’s medical records to the child’s parent or guardian upon request.
 As with most things, though, there are exceptions to this rule.

 If you treat minor patients in your healthcare practice, read on to understand your HIPAA-related obligations.

 What is HIPAA?

-The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 to achieve the following goals:
+The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 to: